Building a simulation engine

 Simulation loop and embedded simulation runs

-The full simulation loop coordinates the serial relationships between Iterations while maximising concurrency in execution of each Iteration per step in time.
+The Simulation Run loop coordinates the serial relationships between Iterations while maximising concurrency in execution of each Iteration per step in Time.

 Given that this loop always runs for any stochadex simulation, it is sufficient to describe any simulation uniquely through the dependency diagram between its Iterations.

-Embedded simulation runs are Iterations which perform entire simulations from start to end for every step in time.
-Their presence can make dependency diagrams a little more complex, but much more flexible.
+As a reminder; Embedded Simulation Runs are Iterations which perform entire Simulation Runs from start to end for every Timestep.
+Their presence can make the diagrams a little more complex, but even more flexible.